ncasaux/camel-plantuml/README.md

 ## Overview
-camel-plantuml is a tool which helps to generate [PlantUML](https://plantuml.com/) diagrams which describe Apache [Camel](https://camel.apache.org/) routes, based on an actual **running** Camel context.
+camel-plantuml is a tool which helps to generate [PlantUML](https://plantuml.com/) activity diagrams which describe Apache [Camel](https://camel.apache.org/) routes, based on an actual **running** Camel context.

 It allows to have diagrams where you can see interactions between endpoints and routes.